puppetlabs/puppetlabs-java/README.markdown

 Valid option: String.
 Default: OS and distribution dependent defaults on *deb systems, undef on others.

 #####`package`
 Specifies the name of the Java package.
 This is configurable in case you want to install a non-standard Java package.
-If not set, the module will install the appropriate package for the `distribution` parameter and target platform.
-If you set `package`, the `distribution` parameter will do nothing.
+If not set, the module installs the appropriate package for the `distribution` parameter and target platform.
+If you set `package`, the `distribution` parameter does nothing.
 Valid option: String.
 Default: undef.

 #####`version`